paintparty/lasertag/README.md

 ```
 <br>

-The tag is a keyword, by default.
-You can pass an options map if you want a string or symbol:
+The tag is a keyword by default but you can pass an options map if you want a string or symbol:
 ```clojure
 (tag 1 {:format :string}) ;; => "number"
 (tag 1 {:format :symbol}) ;; => number